 Mr. Feinstein's commitment to the schools in the State of Rhode Island is legendary.
 He has dedicated millions of dollars to its elementary and secondary schools, and to its colleges and universities, to advance the importance of community service in education and the values of caring, compassion and brotherhood.
 He was also instrumental in the establishment of the first public high school ever to have community service as its central theme and the first college program to offer an undergraduate degree in this field

 As well as the Alan Shawn Feinstein High School and two Alan Shawn Feinstein elementary schools in Rhode Island , several other schools and institutes have been named for him.
 These include the Graduate School of Johnson & Wales University , the College of Arts and Science at Roger Williams University, the College of Education at Rhode Island College, the College of Continuing Education at the University of Rhode Island, the Institute for Public Service at Providence College, the Institute for Philanthropic Leadership at Rhode Island College and a child care/health care center in Nicaragua.
-The Feinstein High School is being closed in a cost cutting move while a new middle school in Coventry, the largest in the state, was recently named for him. .
+The Feinstein High School is being closed in a cost cutting move while a new middle school in Coventry, the largest in the state, was recently named for him.
+This is the message he brings to all the students in his schools and programs .

 Mr. Feinstein believes that "Helping to better the lives of others, regardless of race, creed or color, is the greatest of all achievements."